 Sip world-class wines, hike through ancient forests, surf, swim and in winter spot Southern Right whales – you’re sure to have fun on the Fleurieu Peninsula.

 With its stunning landscape of rolling hills, farm land and vineyards, fringed in the west by pristine sandy beaches and rugged coastlines, the Fleurieu Peninsula is the place which offers the perfect blend of indulgence, culture and outdoor adventure.

 Just 45 minutes south of Adelaide, the Fleurieu Peninsula is your ticket to all kinds of year-round fun.
 Choose from world-class wineries, picturesque townships, wild surf beaches, national parks and untouched coastal scenery.

 The region has something for everyone – whether you are looking for a romantic weekend escape, a fun-filled family holiday or chance to reconnect with nature, it’s all right here on the Fleurieu.

 Wine lovers can enjoy over 100 cellar door wineries, many with restaurants attached, offering the opportunity to taste some of Australia's most exciting wines and regional cuisine.
 There are four distinct wine regions to explore, including McLaren Vale which is celebrated for its contemporary wine styles and welcoming cellar doors.
 Nearby Langhorne Creek, Currency Creek and Southern Fleurieu all offer superb wine and intimate cellar door experiences.

-The Fleurieu Peninsula is also making a name for itself as one of Australia’s most diverse and progressive food regions.
+The Fleurieu Peninsula has also made a name for itself as one of Australia’s most diverse and progressive food regions.
 Drop into one of the many farmers markets to sample our superb range of fresh fruit and vegetables, artisan cheese, game meats, yabbies and other products.
 Roadside stalls offer the freshest seasonal produce for your picnic baskets.